MarynaShavlak/dev-interview-hub/src/features/ArticleComments/model/services/addCommentForArticleThunk/README.md

-# `addCommentForArticle` Thunk Documentation
+# `addCommentForArticleThunk` Thunk Documentation

-The `addCommentForArticle` thunk is an asynchronous action designed to add a new comment to a specific article.
+The `addCommentForArticleThunk` thunk is an asynchronous action designed to add a new comment to a specific article.
 This thunk uses the `createAsyncThunk` function from Redux Toolkit to handle the asynchronous logic and manage state updates.
 It ensures that the comment is added only if the necessary data is available and handles scenarios where the data might be missing or the API request fails.

 ## Parameters